 The modular classroom building will accommodate additional space for the teaching of students on the subject site.

-The number of student and staff at the school will not be greater than 10% (compared with the average of each of those numbers for the 12-month period immediately before the commencement of the development).
+The Anglican Schools Corporation have advised that proposed works will not result in an increase in the number of students or staff at the school of greater than 10% compared to the 12 month enrolment period up to the end of September quarter 2021.
+The additional student enrolment during this period has been less than 50.